 Doing this initial reconnaissance of the NASM curriculum will give you a good understanding of the challenge ahead of you and, therefore, how best to approach it in the months (or weeks) leading up to the exam.
 Our advice is to create a study plan that takes the mountain of information ahead of you and breaks it down into weekly or even daily study goals.

-Consider this study plan to be your roadmap to success!
+Consider this study plan your roadmap to success!

 Each of the NASM personal training certification modules consists of infographics, videos, audio lectures, written notes, and knowledge checks.
 These all complement each other; reframing the concepts you’ll be learning to give your brain as much traction on the content as possible.
 What this also means is that it’s not strictly speaking 100% necessary for you to intensely study every single iota of material they provide you.